Starbucks Blueberry Scones Copycat Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-This recipe is streamlined, but not don’t worry; it is still full of incredible natural blueberry flavor.
+This recipe is streamlined, but don’t worry; it is still full of incredible natural blueberry flavor.
 The lack of eggs and butter may bother old-school bakers, but if you follow the tips below, you will have perfect scones with a wonderful crumb.

 Many beginning bakers run into trouble when making scones because they either add too much liquid or mix the dough for too long.
 Leaving out the egg in this recipe helps with the first issue, but you must be careful when adding heavy cream.